mikes360/WebsiteAssignmentMSC2019/README.md

     let team2 = await controller.getTeam(app, parseInt('2'))

 Game logic changed to give points for guessing winning team or draw correctly.
 Scores also created using skill advantage as multiplier

+//---------------------------------------------------------------------------

+06-Nov-2019 Ben Berhanu

+Finished User Scores Predictions post.

+Minor Tweaks to Snitch box and added aria-labels to all input elements for accessability.
+Modified HTML for more semantic reading (changing some divs to main, section and articles).
+Added some CSS fixes for Flexbox view in Vivaldi Browser

+Getting of user scores is nearly done, added a condition that checks whether the teamID returns a value, if not it sets teamName to "Select a Team", this helps when users don't submit a team
+Need help figuring out the EJS template forEach loop to display the user scores.
+Older method displays the first 2 scores in the array.

+Exported isPredictionAvailable from game.js

+reading